 Row Level Security in Power BI Desktop

-[Username] = USERNAME()
+[Username] = USERPRINCIPALNAME()

-Assign users to Power BI Security
+Assign users to Power BI Security.

 Now if you refresh the report in Power BI, you will see actual usernames.

-Share the Dashboard
+Share the Report or Dashboard

-Now share the dashboard with other users
+Now share the it with other users

 Test the Security